 Step 1 - Complete a Multi-Agency Referral Form (MARF) and send into the MASH secure email address on the front of the form.
-Be prepared to give as much of the following information as possible using the SAFER guidelines (see Appendix B).
+Be prepared to give as much of the following information as possible using the SAFER guidelines.
 If the child is aged 10 - 17 a CSE screening tool should also be completed.